EliveltonSilvaCordeiro/3-Back-End-Project/README.md

 > - Use your API key and type a name of a city to recieve a 5-day Weather Forecast for that city

 > Only in the Python file
-> - Program loop for searching many cities you want without having to run the code again
 > - Save the forecast in a text file

 ## :camera: Screenshots